 Let's start with staff utilization.
 Clearly, if staffing costs are such a large percentage of operating costs, then the best way to use your staffing dollars efficiently is to make sure you are using your staff efficiently.
 This ties directly into issues - and costs - related to overtime and undertime.

-One of the main reasons overtime costs become excessive is that, since data from all relevant systems (staff schedules, time tracking, payroll) are not pulled together in real time, no one knows how much is being spent on overtime until after payroll is cut.
+One of the main reasons overtime costs become excessive is that, since data from all relevant systems (staff schedules, time tracking, payroll) is not pulled together in real time, no one knows how much is being spent on overtime until after payroll is cut.

 Think about that.
 Managers carefully build budgets that spell out how much overtime is acceptable, yet there is no way to control those costs until it's too late.
 Clearly, knowing that information before the end of the payroll period - in other words, when there is still time for the data to make a difference - would make a huge impact on overtime costs.